 There are different ways to acquire St1’s local heating plant.
 The easiest one is a contract based on the use of energy: St1 invests in and builds the heating plant on your property and takes care of its maintenance.
 You’ll only pay for the energy it uses and after the contract period the system is yours free of charge.
 The heating system optimizes its operation automatically based on, e.g., inside and outside conditions – thus providing you considerable energy savings.

 St1’s has a geothermal pilot project at Otaniemi, Finland, to research the opportunities to use geothermal heat from the bedrock in district heating.
-The goal of the pilot project is to test and develop technically and financially profitable solutions for all phases of the geothermal business concept.
+The pilot project has in many respects explored the world's first deep EGS (Engineered Geothermal System) plant of this type.
+The goal of the pilot project is to test and develop technically and financially profitable solutions for all phases T of the geothermal business concept.

-Geothermal heat production requires drilling of two, nearly 7-km-deep, holes into the crust of the earth.
+Geothermal heat production requires drilling of two or several production wells into the crust of the earth.
 Water is fed down to the bedrock where its temperature will rise due to geothermal heat.
-The hot water will rise up, and the heat will be entered into the district heating network.
+The hot water will be pumped up, and the heat will be entered into the district heating network.

-Finland’s hard bedrock requires a specially manufactured drill to achieve the required depth.
-By optimizing technologies we have been able to drill as deep as 6.5 km, which has turned out to be sufficient in terms of the heat of water in the bedrock.
-The next phase in the project was stimulation, which enabled us to examine how the water flows inside the bedrock and between the two deep holes.
-Based on the water stimulation, the second hole was also drilled deep down to 6.5 km.
+Finland’s hard bedrock requires specially manufactured drilling technologies and tools to achieve the required depth.
+By optimizing technologies we have been able to drill as deep as 6.4 km.
+The next phase in the project was stimulation, which enabled us to examine how the water flows inside the bedrock and between the two deep production wells.
+Based on the water stimulation, the second production well was drilled deep down to 6.2 km.
 Thereafter a counter stimulation was conducted between the two production wells.
-In addition, most of the above-ground works has been completed and the construction of the site has been put on hold for the planning and implementation of the possible flow test phase of the wells.